Contact(s): Jessica Rees Lohr, wildlife research scientist, 608-221-6349

-MADISON -- With the start of the 2016 deer hunting season Sept.
-17, the Department of Natural Resources is kicking off its eighth annual Deer Hunter Wildlife Survey, an easy-to-do survey where hunters can record their observations of deer and other wildlife while out hunting.
-Survey results help track population trends for Wisconsin's deer herd and other wildlife.
+MADISON - With the start of the 2019 deer hunting season Sept.
+14, the Department of Natural Resources is kicking off its 11th annual Deer Hunter Wildlife Survey.
+The easy-to-use survey is a way for hunters to record their observations of deer and other wildlife while out hunting.
+Survey results help track abundance trends for Wisconsin's deer herd and other wildlife.

-The DNR asks hunters to record all of their hunting activity throughout the deer season, even if no wildlife sightings were made during a hunt.
+The DNR asks archery and gun hunters to record all their hunting activity throughout the deer season, even if no wildlife were seen during a hunt.
 The observations provide the DNR with an index to abundance for many wildlife species.

-At the end of each year, participants will receive a personalized summary of all recorded wildlife from that season.
-Participants can access the survey by going to the DNR website, dnr.wi.gov, and searching keyword "Deer Hunter Wildlife."
-Tally sheets can be filled out either electronically or printed from the site.
-The survey period ends January 2016
+At the end of the survey, participants can receive a personalized summary of all recorded wildlife from that season.
+The survey period ends January 2020.